Distances for Markov Chains, and Their Differentiation: The Discounted WL Distance

 \subsection{Algorithm and Convergence}

-As mentioned earlier, the depth-$k$ discounted WL distance is a regularized version of the original WL distance, in this section we will elucidate on this claim and provide a recursive algorithm for computing the depth-$k$ discounted WL distance.
+As mentioned earlier, the discounted WL distance is a regularized version of the original WL distance, in this section we will elucidate on this claim and provide a recursive algorithm for computing the (depth-$k$) discounted WL distance.

 In \cite{chen2022weisfeilerlehman}, a recursive algorithm was proposed to compute the depth-$k$ WL distance.
 We provide a $\delta$-regularized version of that algorithm in the proposition below.
-The $\delta$-regularization gives algorithm a unique fixed point solution (as opposed to the original WL algorithm), which enables differentiation.
+The $\delta$-regularization results in a unique fixed point solution to the recursive algorithm (as opposed to the original WL algorithm), which enables differentiation.

 \begin{proposition}[Recursive computation] Given any $k\in\N$, we recursively define matrices $C^{\delta, (l)}$ for $l=0,\ldots,k$ as follows:

 Then, the depth-$k$ \gls{dWLdelta} can be computed as follows